Best travel tripods 2024: Lightweight and compact tripods

 How many leg sections should my tripod have?

-Between three and five leg sections is typically the most common.
-The leg sections are designed to extend to increase or decrease the tripod's height to aid composition.
-The Benro Rhino FRHN24C+VX25 Head has four leg sections and reaches a maximum height of 66.3-inches.
-However, the Joby GorillaPod 3K Pro Tripod which has a maximum height of 11.8-inches with just one leg section, but this is intentional because it's designed to wrap around and onto tall objects so
+For example, the Benro Rhino FRHN24C+VX25 Head has four leg sections and reaches a maximum height of 66.3-inches.
+The Joby GorillaPod 3K Pro Tripod has a maximum height of 11.8 inches with just one leg section, but this tripod is designed to wrap around and onto tall objects, so it's a bit of an exception.

 If you're trekking or want to set up your camera on uneven ground, it's worth testing out tripods with multiple leg angles and the ability to adjust quickly.
 Usually, a small pin or lever at the top of the legs can be pulled out to increase the leg angle and therefore change the height and stability of the travel tripod.